 Ability to Keep Residents Mobile

-This indicates the percentage of residents who were able to retain mobility over time.
-Retaining mobility can be a good sign for residents' health.
+This indicates the percent of residents that remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

 In Good Samaritan Society - Bloomfield, 16.66 Percentage of Residents Rehospitalized